appliedbinf/pima-docker/README.md

 ```commandline
 docker run -it --gpus all --mount type=bind,source=<DesiredDirectory>,target=/home/DockerDir/mountpoint/ appliedbioinformaticslab/pima-docker:kraken <any arguments to pima>
 ```
-** a full treatment of how to interact with docker containers via mounting is given [here](https://docs.docker.com/storage/bind-mounts/) **
+** A full treatment of how to interact with docker containers via mounting is given [here](https://docs.docker.com/storage/bind-mounts/) **
-** note the --gpus all flag denotes that the container may access GPUs on the host device and is required **
+** Note: the --gpus all flag denotes that the container may access GPUs on the host device and is required **
 # Examples

 Consider an example scenario where you want to assemble Bacillus anthracis ont reads.
 If the reference file is named ref.fasta and the query fast5 files are in the folder named barcodes_folder, the mutation regions bed file is named mutation_regions.bed and the output folder you named is ont_output then your options are as follows: